 Individual costs for plastic and cosmetic surgery vary.
 Some procedures can be done in the office, while others require an operating room and surgical team.
 Factors such as type of anesthesia, length of surgery, and extent of follow-up care also affect cost.
 These can only be determined in consultation with the doctor, once he has fully assessed your cosmetic surgery needs and preferences.
 We encourage you to call for a personal consultation with Dr. LaPatka.

 Will insurance cover my facial plastic surgery?

 That depends.
 It’s best to check with your insurer to verify their specific guidelines.
 In general, insurance plans do not cover purely cosmetic procedures such as rhinoplasty or endoscopic browlift.
-However, medically necessary surgery — such as for an injury, congenital defect, or physical impairment — may be coverable.
-For instance, an eyelid tuck (blepharoplasty) might be coverable if the sagging eyelid is obstructing your vision.
+However, medically necessary cosmetic surgery — such as for an injury, congenital defect, or physical impairment — may be coverable.
+For instance, eyelid surgery or tuck (blepharoplasty) might be coverable if the sagging eyelid is obstructing your vision.

 What payment methods do you accept?

 You are welcome to pay for your cosmetic surgery with cash, check, Visa, MasterCard, or a debit card (note: anesthesia is billed separately and must be paid by cash or check).
 We also offer a payment plan; please ask our staff for more details about this option.

 Yes.
 Facial plastic surgery has become more affordable than ever before.
 Our knowledgeable staff can discuss financing with you and help you apply.

 Does it hurt?